inejc/paragraph-vectors/README.md

 * **`batch_size`**: int\
 Number of examples per single gradient update.
 * **`lr`**: float\
-Learning rate of the SGD optimizer (uses 0.9 nesterov momentum).
+Learning rate of the Adam optimizer.
 * **`model_ver`**: str, one of ('dm', 'dbow'), default='dm'\
 Version of the model as proposed by Q. V. Le et al. [5], Distributed Representations of Sentences and Documents. 'dm' stands for Distributed Memory, 'dbow' stands for Distributed Bag Of Words.
 Currently only the 'dm' version is implemented.
 * **`vec_combine_method`**: str, one of ('sum', 'concat'), default='sum'\